google-research/google-research/kws_streaming/README.md

 functionally is the same with mfcc_tf, but all DFT, DCT are executed using FFT, so it will be faster and model size will be defined by neural net only.
-If you specify --feature_type 'mfcc_op', then model will be trained and evaluated in unquantized and quantized form (only post training quantization is supported).
+If you specify --feature_type 'mfcc_op', then model will be trained and evaluated in unquantized and quantized form (here post training quantization is applied).
 With mfcc_op we observed insignificant accuracy reduction of quantized models.